Melissa Conrad Stöppler, MD

 Home treatment is an option for most simple boils.
 Ideally, treatment should begin as soon as a boil is noticed since early treatment may prevent later complications.

 The primary home remedy for most boils is heat application, usually with hot soaks or hot packs.
+It may be necessary to apply them 20 minutes at a time for three to four times daily.
 Heat application increases the circulation to the area and allows the body to better fight off the infection by bringing antibodies and white blood cells to the site of infection.

 Antibiotics are often used to eliminate any accompanying bacterial infection, especially if there is an infection of the surrounding skin.
 However, antibiotics are not needed in every situation.
 In fact, antibiotics have difficulty penetrating the outer wall of an abscess well and often will not cure an abscess without additional surgical drainage.